 The prosecution relied on the identification of Smith by the victim's mother and Smith's criminal history.
 She identified him as the man she saw leaving her home through the living room window on the night of the murder.
 At trial, the defense's insanity plea failed and the jury unanimously recommended the death penalty.
 Although former Governor Bob Martinez signed a death warrant in 1989, Smith was able to win a stay of execution in January 1990.
 In 1998, the state Supreme Court ordered a trial judge to hold an evidentiary hearing based on Smith's claim of new evidence, which had nothing to do with DNA evidence.
 During this trial, three witnesses including the victim's mother, testified against Smith.
 But eyewitness Lowe changed her story, having been shown a picture of another suspect by a defense investigator, and the defense began requesting DNA testing.
 Only after Smith's death was a blood sample from Smith obtained by the state prosecutor's office, which was then tested against a semen sample taken from the victim's vagina.
 The samples were sent to the FBI laboratory, which reported that Frank Lee Smith was excluded as the depositor of the semen.

 On December 15, 2000, eleven months after his death, and fourteen years after his 1986 conviction, Frank Lee Smith was exonerated based on exculpatory DNA testing results.
-These results not only cleared Smith of the crime, but identified the true perpetrator, Eddie Lee Mosley, a convicted rapist and murderer, currently living in the Tacachale State Center for mentally retarded defendants in Gainesville, Florida.
+These results not only cleared Smith of the crime, but identified the true perpetrator, Eddie Lee Mosley, a convicted rapist and murderer, currently living in the Tacachale State Center for intellectually disabled defendants in Gainesville, Florida.